Anise Star Essential Oil: Uses, Benefits, & Blends

 - (E)-anethole: Anethole is a naturally occurring compound and a common flavoring additive.
 It is also the contributor of anise star oil’s trademark licorice aroma.
 In addition, studies indicate anethole to contain anti-inflammatory and chemopreventative properties, among other potential health benefits.

-- Foeniculin: Foeniculin is another natural component derived from Illicium verum oil
+- Foeniculin: Foeniculin is another natural component derived from Illicium verum oil.
+It contributes a lot to the anise star essential oil benefits.

 - Methyl Chavicol: Methyl chavicol is also known as estragole, the name coming from the french word for tarragon, “estragon”.
 You will often find this component in fragrances, as it boasts a smell similar to that of anise.